safijari/blog/_posts/2017-02-05-How-I-Use-Docker.md

 2. The experience of using Docker is not going to perfectly like running VMs.
 You may run into some issues that you wouldn't in VirtualBox, but the net gain in my opinion is worth a few hiccups from time to time.

 3. This may actually be a perfectly horrible way to use Docker.
-This setup has been designed for maximum convenience and security was the furthest thing from my min.
+This setup has been designed for maximum convenience and security was the furthest thing from my mind.
 If you are a Docker veteran and see obvious flaws (especially security related) please let me know in the comments.

 4. I use zsh with oh-my-zsh and a custom theme that, among other niceties, helps me avoid a confusion that can arise from using docker in this fashion (namely _is a terminal I'm looking at running in a container or on the host!_).
 I fix this issue by passing a special environment variable to the container when it is first run and then displaying it at my terminal prompt (effectively the Docker equivalent of Inception's _spinny top test_).